Dave Parise, Expert Witness in Fitness, and Gym Injuries.

 In this regard, Mr. Parise understands proper validation.
 Many credentials as a personal trainer are improper, without merit and do not certify anyone as a personal trainer.
 Many fitness trainers fail to properly receive certification and/or continue any education in order to qualify themselves to physically touch, assess and/or perform any hands-on training, or group training.
 The American College of Sports Medicine, The American Council on Exercise and/or The National Strength and Conditioning Association which involve, and require more stringent testing policies.
 Mr. Parise states that working out or being in shape has no relevance to a qualified/certified professional.

-Parise states that there is a lack of safety, standard of care and/or any other necessary programs or policies in effect at some facilities, which gave rise to this very unfortunate occurrence of harm/injuries that occur.
-The other side an overzealous member who uses equipment against the manufactures suggestion, or trainers recommendation can cause an injury.
-This lack of proper training, monitoring, instruction, supervision and advice gave will lead to dangerous and unsuitable activity.
+Parise states that there is a lack of safety, standard of care, and/or any other necessary programs or policies in effect at some facilities.
+The lack of these policies gave rise to this very unfortunate occurrence of harm that occur.
+On the other side- an overzealous member who uses equipment against the manufacturer’s suggestion, or trainers recommendation can cause an injury to themselves or another member.
+This lack of proper training, monitoring, instruction, supervision and advice will lead to dangerous and unsuitable activity.
 It is simple to ensure proper safety protocol to avoid the occurrence of injuries.
 Parise says it’s a simple one day assessment to avoid future claims.

-Dave Parise’s expert opinions are based upon his expert’s knowledge, 30- years owning a fitness center, training, independent studies, and experience in the fields of personal training, and physical fitness including his knowledge of anatomy of the human body.
-In addition to Parise’s education, post-graduate training, practice, experience and other appointments related to said field, he had owned and operated a school for trainers, as well as a private 5000 sq ft facility with over 200 employees over the past 30 years.
+Dave Parise’s expert opinions are based upon his expert’s knowledge, 32- years owning a fitness center, training, independent studies, and experience in the fields of personal training, and physical fitness , including his knowledge of anatomy of the human body.
+In addition to Parise’s education, post-graduate training, practice, experience, and other acolaids related to said field, he owns and operates an online, and in person educational school for personal trainers, as well as a private 5000 sq ft facility with over 200 employees over the past 32 years.

 Dave Parise CPT FPTA